A/2, Jahurul Islam Avenue

 Dhaka-1212, Bangladesh

-Nadia Rahaman is currently working as a Lecturer in the Department of Law, East-West University.
-She has taught and supervised students on contract law, gender and personal laws, criminology and criminal laws, international laws etc. Her research interest lies in international humanitarian and human rights laws, gender and family laws, and criminal laws.
-She published in reputed national journals and conferences.
+Nadia Rahaman is currently working as a Senior Lecturer in the Department of Law, at East West University.
+She has taught and supervised students on contract law, family and personal laws, criminology and criminal laws, international laws, etc. Her research interests are international humanitarian and human rights laws, family and personal laws, criminal laws, labor laws, etc. She has published in reputed national journals and conferences.
 She is the convener of the Department Moot Committee.
-After taking on the responsibility from Fall 2021, the committee has held two workshops.
-Five teams represented the department in national and international level competitions and had remarkable achievements.
+After taking on the responsibility in Fall of 2021, the committee held four workshops, and one intra-department moot competition.
+Ten teams represented the department in national and international competitions and had remarkable achievements.

 She interned at International Crimes Tribunal, Bangladesh (ICT-BD) after completing graduation in 2017.
 She worked under the prosecution team to assist in necessary research and documentation of the ongoing cases related to war crime perpetrators of the Bangladesh Liberation War 1971.
 She has over ten years experience of volunteering for social causes.
 During her law school days, she worked as a volunteer and campus ambassador at different non-profit organizations such as Banglar Pathshala, Teach for Bangladesh and the South Asian Institute of Advanced Legal and Human Rights Studies (SAILS).

-Nadia represented Bangladesh on an international platform by participating in moot court competitions including the prestigious Henry Dunant Memorial National and Regional Moot Court Competitions, Red Cross IHL Moot Court Competition etc. She has been awarded Best Memorial and Best Mooter prizes in national and international moot competitions while representing the University of Dhaka.
+Nadia represented Bangladesh internationally by participating in moot court competitions including the prestigious Henry Dunant Memorial National and Regional Moot Court Competitions, Red Cross IHL Moot Court Competition etc. She has been awarded Best Memorial and Best Mooter prizes in national and international moot competitions while representing the University of Dhaka.
 She is actively involved as an instructor and facilitator in mooting and street lawyering in different law schools in the country.
-Besides, as a former General Secretary of Dhaka University Moot Court Society (DUMCS), she has adjudicated and organized numerous moot court competitions in order to promote mooting and advocacy in Bangladesh.
+Besides, as a former General Secretary of the Dhaka University Moot Court Society (DUMCS), she has adjudicated and organized numerous moot court competitions to promote mooting and advocacy in Bangladesh.

 Academic Positions: